Green-Energy-Course/Green-Energy-Notes/notes/w1_notes.md

 Since the industrial revolution, most of that energy comes from burning fossil fuels, and the chemistry of the planet changes as a result:
 **Global CO2 emissions** have grown with energy consumption.
 They are growing slower now, but are still growing, at an average annual rate of 0.8% per year over the past ten years.
+75% of CO2 emissions come from energy consumption.

 The following table summarizes these four descriptors of our changing world (check that the doubling times obey the rule-of-70)!: